-1.6 Design development to provide a greater proportion of planting areas and feature landscaping including trees within the below grade setback area along West 10th Avenue.
+1.6 Design development to provide a greater proportion of planting areas and feature landscaping including trees within the below grade setback areas along Ontario and East 11th Avenue.

-Note to Applicant: Provide further consideration of programming and a more refined landscape design in order to improve the public realm interface, reduce hardscaping, and achieve the intent of the below grade setback.
-Refer to sections 11.4.8 and 19.3.1 of the Broadway Plan, and Urban Design Condition 1.2.
+Note to Applicant: Provide further consideration of programming and a more refined landscape design in order to reduce the amount of hardscape paving, improve the public realm interface, and achieve the intent of the below grade setbacks.
+Refer to sections 11.4.8 and 19.3.1 of the Broadway Plan.

-1.7 Provision of a detailed landscape plan illustrating soft and hard landscaping for the complete site, including rooftops (where applicable).
+1.7 Provision of a detailed Landscape Plan illustrating soft and hard landscaping for the complete site, including rooftops (where applicable).

-Note to Applicant: The plans should be at 1/8 inch:1 ft. scale minimum.
-The plant list should include the common and botanical name, size and quantity of all existing and proposed plant material.
+Note to Applicant: The plans should be at 1/8 in.: 1 ft. scale minimum.
+The plant list should include the common and botanical name, size and quantity of all existing/proposed plant material.
 Plant material should be clearly illustrated on the plan and keyed to the plant list.
-The landscape plan should include the public realm treatment (to the curb) and all existing or proposed street trees, adjoining walkways, surface materials, pad-mounted transformer (PMT)/vista transformers and public utilities such as lamp posts, hydro poles, fire hydrants.
+The landscape plan should include the public realm treatment (to the curb) and all existing or proposed street trees, adjoining walkways, surface materials, PMT/Vista transformers and public utilities such as lamp posts, hydro poles, fire hydrants.

-1.8 Provision of detailed architectural and landscape cross sections (minimum 1/4" inch scale) through common open spaces, rooftop areas, semi-private patio areas and planters.
+1.8 Provision of detailed architectural and landscape cross sections (minimum 1/4 in. scale) through common open spaces, rooftop areas, semi-private patio areas and planters.